tldr-pages/tldr/pages/common/composer.md

 # composer

-> A per-project package manager for PHP.
+> A package-based dependency manager for PHP projects.

 - Update composer to the latest version: